 Dr. Dolores A. Morgan, a graduate registered nurse and physician, was recruited as director and developer of the new one-year medical nurse clinician program which would train a small number of nurses who held baccalaureate degrees.
-They would be equipped to take patients with stable, chronic diseases-diabetes, for instance-and overclinician trainees see their treatments for extended periods of time between doctor visits.
+They would be equipped to take patients with stable, chronic diseases-diabetes, for instance-and overDolores Morgan instructed the Institute's first four nurse clinician trainees see their treatments for extended periods of time between doctor visits.